 7. Page Loading Speed via HTML

-Google and most search engines use page speed as a potential ranking factor, and search engine spiders can estimate the site’s speed based on the HTML code.
+Google and most search engines consider page speed as one of the key on-page ranking factors, and search engine spiders can estimate the site’s speed based on the HTML code.
 Slower loading pages increase the bounce rate and reduce the Dwell rate.

 It is advised to keep the page speed under 3 seconds for both desktop and mobile devices.